Steve Budd Looks Deeply at Love’s Peculiarities

 But Chinua sees no value in postponing marriage, and tension develops.
 Chinua scolds Steve for being frustratingly First World.
 She accuses him of being spoiled by so many choices.
 She wonders why he won’t commit, when he has found such an incredible 32 year old?
 We are swept up in their story.

 Steve brings all these couples to life, replicating their quirky body language, revealing their frustrations about finding and keeping love.
 We meet spiritual seekers Claudia and Wayne and their over-affectionate cats; motorcycle enthusiasts Bridget and Rick; coy Connor and sweet Sarah; and others.
-At first, Budd’s impersonations seem eccentric and typical Berkeley types.
+At first, Budd’s impersonations seem eccentric and typical San Francisco types.
 However, as the couples develop, I couldn’t help but grin with pleasure at the lovers’ blunt honesty.

 The couples open their hearts, offering some good rules.
 They discourage making lists of future lovers’ traits—DON’T DO IT!
 Budd show how lists can create a distracting “ideal partner,” which prevents us from finding a real one.